geopacha/DeepAndes/classification_eval/README.md

 # Classification Evaluation

 We evaluate the pretrained model backbones on a binary classification task using a lightweight linear classifier composed of two fully connected (FC) layers.
 This serves as a simple yet effective downstream benchmark to assess the feature quality of the pretrained backbone.
 Specifically, it covers:

 - How the classification dataset is structured and formatted
 - How to launch the training, enable experiment tracking
-- Available backbone options adapted to 8-band satellite imagery, including:
-  **DeepAndes**, **MAE**, **MoCo-v2**, **SATMAE**, and **Scratch**
+- SSL Baseline Models Comparison: **DeepAndes**, **MAE**, **MoCo-v2**, **SATMAE**, and **Scratch**